Having more fun than a human being should be allowed to have the telephone number 800-282-2882, the email address El Rushbo and EIBnet.us.

 October 17th, 2016, the Project Veritas website, founder James O'Keefe released a secret video entitled Rigging the Election, which investigated Democrat presidential nominee Hillary Clinton's campaign and the DNC inciting violence at Trump's campaign rallies.

-In this secret video, Democracy Partners founder and partner, Bob Kramer, who again the husband of Democrat Congresswoman Jan Tchaikowski.
+In this secret video, Democracy Partners founder and partner Bob Kramer, who again, the husband of Democrat Congresswoman Jan Schaikowski.

 This guy Kramer visited the White House during Obama's eight years, 300 and some odd times.

-Fifty-two or fifty-three of those times, this guy Kramer met personally with Obama.
+52 or 53 of those times, this guy Kramer met personally with Obama.

 You were going to hear this guy brag and admit how he hires and pays people to show up and disrupt Trump rallies.

-We have a unidentified female Project Veritas journalist.
+We have an unidentified female Project Veritas journalist.

 They walked in, they convinced them that they were legitimate news organizations seeking to do a profile on the great work that the group did.